Mary Jean Schumann

-- Executive Director of the Center for Health Policy and Media Engagement; Associate Professor
+- Associate Professor: Program Director of Health Policy and Media Engagement

 - Foggy Bottom Campus

 - [email protected]

 Mary Jean Schumann, DNP, MBA, RN, CPNP, FAAN is an associate professor in the Policy, Populations and Systems Community and a core faculty member of the GW Nursing Center for Health Policy and Media Engagement.
 She previously served at The American Nurses Association from 2001-2010, first as the Director, Nursing Practice and Policy, and more recently as the Chief Programs Officer.
 As Chief Programs Officer, she had oversight for the work of Government Affairs, Practice and Policy, Occupational and Environmental Health, Ethics and Human Rights, Continuing Education, the National Center for Nursing Quality, and the National Database of Nursing Quality Indicators.
 Dr. Schumann has served in other leadership roles as Executive Director of the national Pediatric Nurses Certification Board and the National Organization for Adolescent Pregnancy, Parenting and Prevention.

 Dr. Schumann also consults on issues relative to nurses and health care policy, advanced practice nursing, quality and patient engagement, quality measurement, including pediatric pain and pediatric issues.
 Prior to moving to the DC Metropolitan area, Ms. Schumann managed Eastern Michigan University’s (EMU) college health center, directed all nursing services for a small community hospital, and served as a nurse manager for the University of Michigan Medical Center in Ambulatory Care Administration.